Skip to content

 But a programmer cannot work that way.

-On one side is megaplatform lock-in: the average calcifies so completely that everything looks the same.
+On one side sits megaplatform lock-in: the failure where the average ossifies so completely that everything looks identical.

-On the other side is Winamp/MySpace: no average at all, so everything is different and simultaneously unusable.
+On the other side sit Winamp and MySpace: the failure where there is no average at all, so everything is different and simultaneously unusable.

-Somewhere between those two extremes is where a design that actually works lives.
+Somewhere between those two extremes is where the design of programs that actually work lives.
 Today's Facebook, Reddit, and Twitter all offer constrained freedom.
-Users can fill in content, but the platform locks down the visual vocabulary of the container.
+Users can fill in the content, but the platform locks down the visual vocabulary of the container.
 That structure is why these systems operate stably at scale.

 From a programmer's perspective, this is a familiar pattern.
-API design faces exactly the same problem.
+Library API design faces exactly the same problem.
 Too many constraints and users cannot build what they want.
 Too much freedom and users hurt themselves.
-A good API is designed so that common tasks are easy and incorrect tasks are hard.
+A good API is designed so that common things are easy and wrong things are hard.
 Design works the same way.
-Good design makes the right thing enjoyable and the wrong thing awkward.
+Good design makes the right thing feel natural and the wrong thing feel awkward.

-Start with this proposition: users' sensory responses are the result of training, not nature.
+Start with this proposition: a user's sensory responses are not innate but the result of training.

-Raise the same person in a different environment for thirty years and a different set of sensory responses takes shape.
+Raise the same person in a different environment for 30 years and a different set of sensory expectations forms.
 The advertising industry has proven this over a century, and it is a foundational premise of marketing research.
-Yet in UI design discourse, it is strangely and frequently forgotten.
+Yet in UI design discourse it is, oddly, forgotten with surprising regularity.

-When a user encounters an interface, two paths typically operate in parallel as they judge whether this product can be trusted.
+When a user encounters an interface, two pathways typically activate as they assess is this product trustworthy?

-Path 1: the refinement signal.
+Pathway 1: The signal of refinement.
 The judgment that "this product is well made" comes from the degree of refinement in the design.
-When there is generous whitespace, consistent typography, smooth interactions, and no visual clashes, the user infers that the maker invested sufficient resources.
-Therefore, it is trustworthy.
+When whitespace is generous, typography is consistent, interactions are smooth, and there is no visual conflict, the user infers that the maker invested sufficient resources.
+Therefore it is trustworthy.

-Path 2: the abundance signal.
-The judgment that "this product is well made" comes from the information density in the design.
-When a single screen is packed with information, options, user reviews, and strong visual stimulation, the user infers that the maker put in sufficient effort.
-Therefore, it is trustworthy.
+Pathway 2: The signal of abundance.
+The judgment that "this product is well made" comes from the information density of the design.
+When a single screen contains a lot of information, many options, numerous user reviews, and strong visual stimulation, the user infers that the maker put in sufficient effort.
+Therefore it is trustworthy.

-Both paths are rational.
-And both are attempting to measure the same underlying variable: the maker's investment.
-What differs is which proxy each path weights more heavily.
+Both pathways are rational, and both are attempting to measure the same underlying variable: the maker's investment.
+They differ only in which proxy they weight more heavily.

 How Refinement Became a Trust Signal in the West

-Western design discourse has been profoundly shaped by twentieth-century modernism: the Bauhaus, Swiss Style, Dieter Rams's "Less but better."
-The central claim of this tradition is that the ability to remove the unnecessary is the mark of a skilled designer.
+Western design discourse was deeply shaped by 20th-century modernism: Bauhaus, Swiss Style, Dieter Rams's "Less but better."
+The core proposition of this movement is that the ability to remove what is unnecessary is the mark of a capable designer.

-As this premise was absorbed into advertising and mass media, Western users accumulated the following learned associations:
+As this proposition was absorbed into advertising and mass media, Western users accumulated the following learned associations.

-Premium = refined.
-The whitespace on a Vogue cover, Apple's white backgrounds, Tiffany's minimal logo.
+Premium equals refined.
+The whitespace on a Vogue cover, Apple's white background, Tiffany's minimal logo.
 The more luxurious the brand, the more it empties.

-Low-end = cluttered.
+Cheap equals cluttered.
 The yellow price tags on a neighborhood supermarket flyer, cable TV infomercials, spam email.
-The less trustworthy the source, the more it fills.
+The less trustworthy something is, the more it fills.

-After thirty to fifty years of this accumulated learning, users' sensory circuits solidify a refinement = trust association.
+After 30 to 50 years of this accumulated exposure, users' sensory circuits solidify into the conviction that refinement is what can be trusted.
 Western SaaS products trend toward minimalism not because of designers' personal taste, but because minimalism is what functions as a trust signal for users in that market.
-The fact that Stripe, Linear, and Notion all share a similar tone is no coincidence.
-That tone aligns with the instrument by which trust is measured in that market.
+The fact that Stripe, Linear, and Notion all share a similar tone is not a coincidence; that tone aligns with the metric by which trust is measured in that market.

 How Abundance Became a Trust Signal in East Asia

 Newspaper ads and e-commerce.
-Look at Japanese newspaper ads from the 1980s and you'll find a single page packed with information: every specification and price printed in small type.
+Look at a Japanese newspaper ad from the 1980s and you'll find a page packed with information: every specification and price printed in small type.
 Korean e-commerce in the 1990s was the same.
-The early screens of Auction and Interpark required everything to be on one screen.
+The early screens of Auction and Interpark had to fit everything on a single view.

-Then megaplatforms delivered the decisive blow.
-Yahoo Japan became the standard for Japanese internet in the early 2000s, and Yahoo Japan's main page was crammed with information.
-Subsequent Japanese sites followed that tone, because a site that didn't follow it looked like it didn't have enough information.
-Japanese users have spent 30 years reinforcing the high density = trustworthy site circuit.
+Then the megaplatform delivered the decisive blow.
+Yahoo Japan became the standard for Japanese internet in the early 2000s, and its homepage was dense with information.
+The Japanese sites that followed matched that tone, because anything less looked like it was lacking information.
+Japanese users spent 30 years reinforcing the circuit that the denser a site, the more trustworthy it is.
+You can see this even today: walkthrough and strategy sites starting from Game8 tend to be remarkably high-density.

-The key point here is that this circuit is not the essence of culture but the accumulated result of environment.
-Japanese users in 1995 may well have found Yahoo's main page information-overloaded.
+Even Japanese users in 1995 may have found the Yahoo homepage information-overloaded.
 Thirty years later, it has simply become the default.

-Put all of this together and the real dilemma of global products comes into view.
+Put all of this together, and the real dilemma of building a global product comes into focus.

 A global product must decide which market's circuit to align with.
 Aligning with every market at once is impossible.
-When a red CTA drives purchases in one market but reads as a warning in another, there is no red CTA that satisfies both.
+When a red CTA drives purchases in one market but reads as a warning in another, there is no version of a red CTA that satisfies both.

 There are three approaches.

 Approach 1: Choose one circuit and abandon the others.
 This is the most honest approach.
-Apple explicitly chose the Western minimalist circuit and accepted the tradeoff of reduced e-commerce fit in East Asian markets.
+Apple explicitly chose the Western minimalist circuit and, in doing so, gave up e-commerce suitability in East Asian markets.

 Approach 2: Branch the design by market.
 This is the most expensive approach.
 You build separate Japanese, Korean, and Western versions of the same product.
-It is doing through design what McDonald's does through its menu.
-Companies with sufficient resources can manage it.
+It is what McDonald's does with its menu, applied to design instead.
+Companies with sufficient resources can pull it off.

 Approach 3: Average across all circuits.
-This is the most common approach and produces the most generic results: a design that works well enough in both the West and East Asia but fits nobody precisely.
-Website builder templates are exactly this outcome.
+This is the most common approach, and it produces the most generic results.
+A design that works tolerably in both the West and East Asia but fits nobody precisely.
+Site-builder templates are exactly this outcome.

-All three approaches require a value judgment about which circuit to choose, and that judgment cannot be delegated to data.
-Data can measure circuits, but it cannot tell you which circuit to prioritize.
+All three approaches require a value judgment: which circuit to prioritize.
+And that judgment cannot be delegated to data.
+Data can measure the circuits, but it cannot tell you which circuit to put first.

 This is where the concept of OX enters.